MayBakr/healthcare-consumption-dashboard/README.md

 * **Support preventive care** Encourage policy holders to adopt wellness and preventive benefits, which are already linked to lower inpatient admission rates in certain groups.

 # Dashboard
-The dashboard can be found in Tableau Public here.
-This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.
+The dashboard is available on Power BI Public here.
+It allows users to filter by plan, beneficiary, and provider, with a focus on trends and values across marketing, signup, and claim metrics.